EZ7/hw-sinatra-saas-hangperson/README.md

 ============================================

 You've already met Sinatra.
-Here's what's new in the Sinatra app skeleton `app.rb` that we provide for Hangperson:
+Here's what's new in the Sinatra app skeleton `app.rb` that we provide rson:

 * `before do...end` is a block of code executed *before* every SaaS request